Bulgaria accuses Russia of other bomb attacks on Nato

 The Bulgarian disclosure was met by Russia's usual sarcasm and what-about-ism.

-"It is good that we have not been blamed for killing Archduke Franz Ferdinand yet, but the odds are that we will be soon," Russian foreign minister Sergei Lavrov said the same day, referring to a figure from WW1 history.
+"It is good that we have not been blamed for killing archduke Franz Ferdinand yet, but the odds are that we will be soon," Russian foreign minister Sergei Lavrov said the same day, referring to a figure from WW1 history.

 He accused Gebrev of exporting components for landmines, which are banned by international treaties.

-"The EU must answer the question that we posed - which comes down to what the EU does to control the adherence of its members to their obligations within various documents in the sphere of the arms trade," Lavrov said.
+"The EU must answer the question that we posed - which comes down to what the EU does to control the adherence of its members to their obligations ... in the sphere of the arms trade," Lavrov said.

-Russia, the same day, also expelled seven diplomats from Slovakia and the Baltic states.
+Russia, the same day, ejected seven diplomats from Slovakia and the Baltic states.

-It did so after the four EU members had expelled seven Russian ones in what the Russian foreign ministry called "pseudo-solidarity" with the Czech Republic.
+It did so after the four EU members had expelled seven Russian diplomats in what the Russian foreign ministry called "pseudo-solidarity" with the Czech Republic.

-"The fact that it happened seven years ago does not decrease the gravity of these acts," EU foreign relations chief Josep Borrell also told the European Parliament on Wednesday on the Czech attack.
+"The fact that it [the Czech attack] happened seven years ago does not decrease the gravity of these acts," EU foreign relations chief Josep Borrell also told the European Parliament on Wednesday.

-"This is not about military intelligence: this is about a grave criminal offence," he added.
+"This is not about military intelligence: this is about a grave criminal offence," he added, referring to a bomb blast at an ammunition warehouse in the Czech town of Vrbětice, which killed two Czech citizens.

 Turning to Russia's war on Ukraine, Borrell said Russia's "pretension" that it was not a party to the conflict "must be debunked".

-"We should also stand ready to look into options for additional response [sanctions], should Russia re-escalate or cross red lines [in the Ukraine war]", he added.
+"We should also stand ready to look into options for additional response [sanctions], should Russia re-escalate", he added.

-Some MEPs urged the EU to blacklist Russian oligarchs over human rights abuses, such as the jailing of opposition figure Alexei Navalny, or to halt a Russian-German gas pipeline, called Nord Stream 2, in reaction to events.
+Some MEPs urged the EU to blacklist pro-Kremlin oligarchs over the regime's human rights abuses, such as the jailing of opposition leader Alexei Navalny, or to halt a Russian-German gas pipeline, called Nord Stream 2, in reaction to events.

 But Borrell ruled out both options.

 "The human rights instrument [sanctions] that we approved ... does not consider corruption among one of the reasons to be employed.
-Sorry, that is what we have approved," he said, on oligarchs.
+Sorry," he said.

 "The European Union does not have the means and tools to decide what to do on Nord Stream 2.
 It is a matter of private firms and it is a matter of the Germans," he added.